quasarframework/quasar-framework.org/source/guide/contributing-to-quasar.md

 ## Development Setup

 You will need [Node.js](http://nodejs.org) along NPM.

+Fork Quasar Framework Github repository.
 Then install all other dependencies.
 ``` bash
 $ npm install
 ```